Moon Madness! How Does the Full Moon Affect Humans?

 How does the Moon affect human behavior?
 Does it make us crazy?
-Does it influence our mood and wellbeing?
-There’s new evidence suggesting that the Moon can affect sleep.
+Does it influence our mood or our sleep?
 Let’s explore the myths and reality of the Moon’s power.

 The Luna-Lunacy Connection

 Ancient authorities like Aristotle, Paracelsus, and Pliny the Elder thought some humans were driven crazy by the full Moon.
 The Latin name for the Moon—luna—is the root of modern words like “lunacy,” “lunatic,” and even “loon,” as in “crazy as a loon.”

 Even today, many doctors, nurses, EMTs, police officers, and elementary school teachers agree that full Moons will bring out bizarre behavior—43 percent of healthcare professionals believe in what some call “the lunar influence,” as do 81 percent of mental healthcare specialists.
 But is there really a lunar connection to abnormal behavior?

 Unless you plan to ask a werewolf (which we don’t recommend), it might be time to separate facts from fiction.

 The Moon and Sleep

 According to one scientific study conducted in 2021, people go to bed later and sleep for a shorter period of time in the days leading up to a full Moon.
 Specifically, people would go to bed 30 minutes later than average and sleep almost an hour less per night!

 This makes some sense because the light from the Moon after sunset is brighter on the days leading up to a full Moon.
 However, here’s the surprising part: Studies found that it didn’t matter if you lived in a rural or urban environment (where you might find more light pollution)!
 Sleep patterns were compared between people in two very different locations, from the country to the city:

 Indigenous people in rural Argentina (the Toba/Qom communities) who don’t have any access to artificial light